 PTSD, Trauma based Anxiety

-PTSD is generally diagnosed after a person has had a reasonable time to process an experience and adjust, but hasn’t.
+PTSD is generally diagnosed after a person has had a reasonable time to process an adverse experience and adjust, but hasn’t.
 PTSD is characterised by flashbacks, difficulties sleeping, avoidance of certain stimuli related to the traumatic event, decline in mood, hypervigilance, disassociation and a number of other traits.
-Not all of these need to be present in the person’s post trauma stress.
+Not all of these need to be present in the person’s post trauma stress, but enough of them do.
+It is not PTSD if you had these symptoms prior to your event, even if the event made them worse (this isn’t as black and white as I have simplified it here).

 I have included PTSD here as a common aspect of the condition is anxiety about when symptoms are going to occur, anxiety regarding a recurrence of the traumatic event and the avoidance of certain stimuli.